-Lead Generation (Release 1 landing page every-other-month)
+Lead Generation (Release 1 landing page every other month)

 Prospective customers like to self-educate throughout the sales process.
-The company will create ebooks, webinars, papers, or other downloadable content or interactive campaigns to addresses typical prospect questions or concerns as they move toward a buying decision.
+The company will create ebooks, webinars, papers, or other downloadable content or interactive campaigns to address typical prospect questions or concerns as they move toward a buying decision.
 The goal is to launch one new lead gen campaign every other month.

 Blogging (1 per week)